 We seek to help people learn about and experience God’s presence.
 A living relationship with Jesus Christ brings forgiveness and new life.
 The ministry of the congregation seeks to extend the unconditional love of Christ to everyone.
 We do this through three Sunday worship experiences, small groups and classes for all ages, and through an emphasis on missional service.

-We are a people of blessing in our local community through ministries such as a partnership with Burnett Elementary and Brighten Academy charter school, Backpack Ministry (weekend food ministry for kids), Boys and Girls Club, Scouting, supports groups (Survivors of Suicide, Emotions Anonymous and others), Good Samaritan food pantry, Loving Hands, The Pantry food ministry, Operation Christmas Douglas County, Grace/Benton Assisted Living, Jail Ministry, Pregnancy Resource Center, Share House, Trinity Soup Kitchen-Atlanta, men’s and women’s shelters, a Veterans Home, blood drives and events for our community such as Trunk or Treat and Breakfast with Santa.
+We are a people of blessing in our local community through ministries such as a partnership with Burnett Elementary and Brighten Academy charter school, Backpack Ministry (weekend food ministry for kids), Boys and Girls Club, Scouting, supports groups (Survivors of Suicide, Emotions Anonymous and others), Good Samaritan food pantry, Loving Hands, The Pantry food ministry, Operation Christmas Douglas County, Grace/Benton Assisted Living, Jail Ministry, Pregnancy Resource Center, Share House, Trinity Soup Kitchen-Atlanta, men’s and women’s shelters, a Veterans Home, blood drives and events for our community.

 Internationally, we are engaged in God’s activity in Costa Rica and Russia and around the world through the United Methodist Committee on Relief (UMCOR), Stop Hunger Now, Imagine No Malaria, Operation Christmas Child, and United Methodist worldwide ministries.